denny202/denny202/README.md

 - 👋 Hi, I’m @denny202
+- When im not coding i'm cycling 🚴🏽 and Clymbing 🧗🏽
-- Love cycling
+- Love Learning 📖
+- Interested in HW/SW ⚙️
-- Interested in Blockchain
+- Interested in Finance 💹
 - 2.02